brokedaear/daKINE/app/backend/README.md

 ### Domain

 Domain types, such as Data Transfer Objects (DTOs), exist in `internal/core/domain`.
+There is an attempt to stay away from the [Anemic Domain Model](https://en.wikipedia.org/wiki/Anemic_domain_model), so business logic and validation should happen in the domain package.

 ### Adapters